HomeAll ReviewsTenzo AI Review (2026): Structured Voice Screens with Rubric-Based Scoring

 Introduction

-Tenzo is built to replace the messy first round phone screen with a repeatable voice interview that produces artifacts hiring teams can actually use.
+Tenzo AI is built to replace the messy first round phone screen with a repeatable voice interview that produces artifacts hiring teams can actually use.
 The goal is straightforward: you can explain what the system asked, how it scored, and what evidence supported the score.

 For buyers, this usually maps to three outcomes.